Topologies¶

 async with run_with_tcp(1, *topology.agents):

-for neighbor in topology.agents[0].neighbors():
+for neighbour in topology.agents[0].neighbors():

-await topology.agents[0].send_message("hello neighbors", neighbor)
+await topology.agents[0].send_message("hello neighbours", neighbour)

 await asyncio.sleep(0.1)